 For this step, you need to choose your storage solution, which is where you’ll aggregate your future data.
 Solutions like Amazon S3, Snowflake, and Google BigQuery are the data warehouses most popular among marketing data analysts.

 Before loading your data to a warehouse, you have to cleanse and unify it.
 Manually eliminating duplicates, excess fields, and columns may take up too much time, and that’s why we recommend that you use ETL systems.
-For example, Improvado offers our MCDM (Marketing Common Data Model), which can unify marketing data based on age, device, gender, and many other custom metrics.
+While some teams prefer to do mapping and cleansing on their own, experienced data-driven marketers delegate such tasks to software solutions.
+For example, Improvado offers MCDM (Marketing Common Data Model), which allows you to transform unstructured marketing data in a way you need and store it in a warehouse.

 Step 4.
 Get Actionable Insights with Visualization Tools

 When your analysts have a warehouse filled with analysis-ready data, it’s time to create marketing analysis dashboards and feed them with the gathered data.
 Tools like Google Data Studio, Looker, Tableau, and others provide you with a granular picture of your marketing performance and highlight previously overlooked customer behavior patterns.
 A quality ETL system will streamline all your normalized data into a visualization tool without any help.

 Google Data Studio Connectors

 Step 5.
 Handle Your Campaign

 With all of the required data on the dashboard, you can optimize your existing campaigns or launch new ones.
 Now, you have to focus on metrics like ROMI, ROI, CPA, CPC, and others to identify the differences and track the progress of your efforts.